avillalobos/lsst_devops/README.md

       vagrant plugin install vagrant-vbguest

+**Directory Structure**

+This is the proposed straucture to work with Puppet code and the lsst_devops repo.

+      workspace/
+      ├── itconf_l1ts
+      │   ├── Puppetfile
+      │   ├── README.md
+      │   ├── environment.conf
+      │   ├── hiera.yaml
+      │   ├── manifests
+      │   │   └── site.pp
+      │   └── site
+      │       ├── facts
+      │       ├── profile
+      │       └── role
+      └── lsst_devops
+          ├── README.md
+          ├── nodes
+          │   ├── Makefile
+          │   ├── Vagrantfile
+          │   └── designs
+          └── puppet-master
+              ├── Puppetconf.yaml
+              ├── Vagrantfile
+              ├── hiera
+              └── provision-script.sh

+The Puppetconf.yaml file into the puppet-master directory, gives you all the configuration required for the puppet master to work, below a brief overview of each one:

+ * `hostname`: It must be the FQDN, and for the puppet master it must be: "gs-puppet-master.vm.dev.lsst.org"
+ * `ip`: You can decide which IP give to your puppet master, however, if you change the Default IP, you need to also update your local hiera configuration, since all the nodes are pointing to the default IP.
+This should be done with services discovery, is someone figure how to do this, help is welcomed.
+ * `memory`: Amount of RAM assigned to the VM, by default 1024
+ * `cpu`: Amount of CPUs to be assigned to the VM, by default is 1
+ * `puppet_environment`: Only for puppet code developers.
+This is the environment that is going to be used to mount the gitcode you have in the host machine into `/etc/puppetlabs/code/environment/<puppet-environment>`.
+So, if you are working on a particular branch in the puppet code repo, that branch name should be the one used on this variable.
+ * `gitcode_path`: Only for puppet code developers, this is the path, on the host machine, in where the puppet code is living, using the proposed file structure, this dir should be `"../../itconf_l1ts/"`

 **puppet-master**

 To start up a Puppet Master, go into puppet-master directory and execute vagrant up.
 The ip for the puppet master is 10.0.0.250.
 Hostname configured as puppet-master.dev.lsst.org.